edwardzjl/friendly-id/README.md

 - difficult to read
 - difficult to remember

-FriendlyUUID library solves these problems by extending the standard UUID class and overriding its string representation to use Base62 with alphanumeric characters in the range [0-9A-Za-z] into a compact representation which consists of a **maximum of** 22 characters (but in fact often contains fewer characters).
+FriendlyID library solves these problems by extending the standard UUID class and overriding its string representation to use Base62 with alphanumeric characters in the range [0-9A-Za-z] into a compact representation which consists of a **maximum of** 22 characters (but in fact often contains fewer characters).

 ## Usage